Discover more from blue world

 Part I: Señores Ladrones by Tomasito

 For the featured songs and more, check out the blue world tunes playlist.
 It’s collaborative, so anyone can add to it.
 So far, it’s just been Mom and I, which I love.
-But check it out, contribute a tune about life and love if you can.
+But check it out, and contribute a tune about life and love if you can.

 Thanks for being here.
 This work will always be free and open to everyone.
 If you are able, please consider sustaining as a paid subscriber.